Bajío International Airport

 Operated by Grupo Aeroportuario del Pacífico (GAP), Bajío Airport derives its name from the cultural region "El Bajío" (the lowland), which is situated within the central Mexican plateau.
 It ranks as the ninth-busiest airport in Mexico in terms of passenger numbers and the seventh-busiest for international passenger traffic.
-In 2022, the airport served 2,603,200 passengers, a figure that increased to 3,169,000 in 2024, marking a 21% growth compared to the previous year and becoming the ninth airport in Mexico to surpass three million passengers in a calendar year.
+In 2024, the airport served 3,169,000 passengers, a figure that increased to 3,301,500 in 2025, marking a 4.2% growth compared to the previous year and becoming the tenth airport in Mexico to surpass three million passengers in a calendar year.

 History

 The airport was inaugurated in 1991 by President Carlos Salinas de Gortari, replacing the former San Carlos International Airport located in León.
 The growing industrial activity in the Bajío region and the massive migration of Mexicans to the United States in recent decades has been reflected in a substantial increase in international air transport demand.
 In 1999 the terminal went through an expansion project, improving equipment, and enhancing services for passengers.
 In February 2001, this airport received Air Force One during President George W. Bush's visit to Mexico.
 On March 23, 2012, the airport welcomed Pope Benedict XVI, who arrived on a direct flight from Rome, Italy, during his first and only visit to Mexico.

 At the end of 2015, work began on the construction of a parallel taxiway along the entire length of the runway.
 In August 2016, the airport opened its first and only VIP lounge, while modernization and expansion work in the departure area and the entire terminal began, including the relocation of the customs and immigration checkpoint.
 Work was completed in mid-2018.
 Throughout its history, the airport has been served by various airlines, including Aeromar, Aviacsa, Calafia Airlines, Delta Air Lines, Delta Connection, Interjet, Mexicana, TAESA, and TAR Aerolíneas.